3choff/docs-miner/README.md

 # Docs Miner VSCode Extension

-This extension allows you to generate markdown documentation from web pages using the Jina AI Reader API.
+This extension allows you to generate markdown documentation from web pages using either the Jina AI Reader API or a browser-based method.

-If you find Docs Miner useful, please consider leaving a star ⭐ or [donate](https://ko-fi.com/3choff).
+If you find Docs Miner useful, please consider leaving a star ⭐ on github repository or buying me a [coffee](https://ko-fi.com/3choff) to keep me motivated to work on this project.

 ## Features

 - Generate markdown documentation from any web URL
+- Two scraping methods:
+  - API Method (Faster but may fail)
+  - Browser Method (Slower but more reliable)
 - Smart crawling that follows subdirectory structure from the initial URL
 - Configurable crawling depth with precise level control
 - Real-time progress tracking